 You and your family will be more comfortable in the shelter or in your "safe spot" if you plan ahead.
 Store a bin of supplies in the storm shelter or in your designated safe place.

-Gather these items and store them in a plastic bin to keep them clean and safe from bugs and mice.
+Gather these items and store them in a plastic bin to keep them clean and safe from bugs and rodents.

 You might include the following: